Reflections on an Extraordinary Tri-Sector Partnership

 Jimmy Carter is an extraordinary individual.
 This situation befell the ex-president in July during a build in Winnipeg, Canada.
 He’d been taking part in a Habitat for Humanity Canada initiative to build 150 homes across the country for its sesquicentennial.
 I had the opportunity to participate in the build in Edmonton, where Jimmy had been working the previous day, and I can say with certainty that when you have an inspirational nonagenarian who’s working harder than you are, you try to step up your game.

 My reason for being there was to take part in the latest engagement of the long-standing partnership between Habitat for Humanity and The Dow Chemical Company.
-Also present was The Jimmy and Rosalynn Carter Work Project, a nonprofit that also has a shared history of over 30 years with Habitat working to provide affordable housing to low-income families.
+That week, volunteers participated in The Jimmy and Rosalynn Carter Work Project, a build event that the Carters have been a part of for over 30 years with Habitat working to build affordable housing, alongside low-income families.

 Though I spent two days working on the build site adjacent to the one where Jimmy was hard at work, it gave me a chance to take a step back and marvel at all the energy generated by this diverse partnership as it unfolded around me.
 Habitat for Humanity has a natural ability to impart a sense of unity and enthusiasm for hard work (a better word is labor) upon its volunteers and many stakeholders, much of which is attributable to its deft planning and organization.